2019 State of the Rhino

 Moving to Indonesia, fewer than 80 Sumatran rhinos remain, and because it has declined more than 70 percent in the past 20 years, the species is likely the most endangered large mammal on Earth.
 Three small, isolated populations exist on Indonesia’s Sumatra Island, plus a tiny handful of animals in Indonesian Borneo.
 Remaining populations are heavily guarded by anti-poaching units, but despite protection, numbers continue to decline.
 In 2018, the Government of Indonesia developed a Sumatran Rhino Emergency Action Plan, and in 2018, IRF and partners formed the Sumatran Rhino Rescue project, with plans to rescue rhinos and bring those with reproductive potential into large, semi-natural breeding and research facilities like the Sumatran Rhino Sanctuary to increase population numbers.

-Javan rhinos, numbering no more than 68 animals, are found only in Indonesia’s Ujung Kulon National Park, where they are heavily protected.
+Javan rhinos, numbering no more than 72 animals* (*Number updated from 68 as of 12_06_2019), are found only in Indonesia’s Ujung Kulon National Park, where they are heavily protected.
 There has been no poaching in Ujung Kulon in more than 25 years.
 Because of this, their population has been slowly but steadily increasing and IRF is working with local partner YABI to create even more suitable habitat for them, so their population can continue to grow.

 CITES 18th Conference of the Parties